 No, parents need to contact an exam centre of their choosing, arrange the entry themselves and payment to the exam centre is their responsibility.
-However, I know of several good local exam centres, some which offer discounts for groups of candidates and so I will give information and advice about this when the time comes.
+However, I am happy to give information and advice about this when the time comes.

 Where can I find out more about sitting exams as a Private Candidate?

 The HE-Exams Wiki is a fount of information, representing the collaborative efforts of many experienced home educating parents.